-Valmont Industries is an international company leading the industry in irrigation products by merging advanced technology with high functionality to meet customers’ needs.
+Valmont Industries is an international company, setting the pace of the future of agriculture in irrigation products by merging advanced technology with high functionality to meet customers’ needs.
 As the worldwide leader in center pivot and linear irrigation equipment with operations in 20 countries, the company provides farmers with solutions for conserving water and meeting the growing worldwide demand for food.

-For more than a decade, farmers also have enjoyed the advances of precision agriculture, and researchers estimate the productivity gains at 10 percent and average input savings of 15 percent for GPS-enabled technology alone.2 Many industry watchers expect the rate of adoption of precision farming solutions to only increase as aging growers are replaced by a younger generation.
-As of the USDA’s 2012 census of agriculture, the average farmer in the U.S. was 58 years old, with nearly six farmers over the age of 65 for every farmer under 35,3 and many of these tech-savvy incoming growers graduated from agricultural colleges with coursework covering farming automation and technology.
+For more than a decade, farmers also have enjoyed the advances of precision agriculture, and researchers estimate the productivity gains at 10% and average input savings of 15% for GPS-enabled technology alone.
+Many industry watchers expect the rate of adoption of precision farming solutions to only increase as aging growers are replaced by a younger generation.
+As of the USDA’s 2012 census of agriculture, the average farmer in the U.S. was 58 years old, with nearly six farmers over the age of 65 for every farmer under 35, and many of these tech-savvy incoming growers graduated from agricultural colleges with coursework covering farming automation and technology.

-Central to its mission is the desire to give farmers solutions that improve their quality of life, and with more than 2 million farms in the U.S. alone,4 this is no insubstantial goal.
+Central to its mission is the desire to give farmers solutions that improve their quality of life, and with more than 2 million farms in the U.S. alone, this is no insubstantial goal.

 In a traditional farm setting, the farmer needs to physically be in the field each day to monitor the equipment, assess its condition and take readings.
 With equipment manufactured by a variety of vendors, farmers must learn to use multiple software tools to configure each piece of equipment.
 In addition, there is an industry-wide underutilization of scientific data for effective farming; for example, many irrigation systems continue to sprinkle water, even when it’s raining.
 An increasing number of farmers are turning to precise control and monitoring capabilities that allow them to more efficiently manage their business – freeing up time and money for other undertakings in an industry with notoriously small profit margins.